Caspar2318/twitter-clone/README.md

 => login or sign up modal

 => link with prisma and mongodb and setup next auth, homepage can be public for everyone, but notification and profile page need to be login before open it. so click those two button to open login modal if there's no current user logged in.

+=> Users and single user profile: 1.create pages and async function handler to find users and followersCount; 2. add hook as userUsers.ts and fetch users data, and also another hook as useSpecificUser.ts to get single user data; 3. add Avatar details and profile page(create "users" folder under "pages" to and "[userId].tsx" to show user profile);

+=> user to edit personal profile